About Blog Contact Programs

 What Really Makes a Good Coach

-What makes a good life coach?
+What makes a good coach?
 It's not the diploma.
 It's whether they've actually lived through something difficult and come out the other side with useful insights.
 It's whether they can connect with another human being and help them see their blind spots.

 Think about the people who have helped you most in your life.
 Were they the ones with the best credentials?
 Probably not.
 They were the ones who had been where you were and could guide you through it.